JMartJonesy/dotfiles/setup-guide.md

 ```bash
 sudo sbctl enroll-keys --microsoft
 ```
 33. Reboot and confirm nixos boots.
-You will need to enter your encryption key every time you boot to unlock your drive
+You will need to enter your encryption key set in step 10 every time you boot to unlock your drive
 34. (Optional) Register your fingerprint (Need to have `fprintd` installed)
 ```bash
 sudo fprintd-enroll $USER